Close Modal×

 PROPERTY TITLE

 What is the property title?
 The property title is the transfer of ownership from the seller to the buyer.
-Escrow is in communication with title to get the property information and to make sure that all the information is accurate.
+Escrow is in communication with the title/closing side of the transaction to get the property information and to make sure that all the information is accurate.

 FINANCIAL MATTERS

-During escrow, they will receive and hold funds for the seller’s existing loan.
-Escrow is also in contact with the buyer’s lender.
-This is to ensure that everything with the loan is on track.
+During escrow, they will receive and hold funds related to the transaction and coordinate with the buyer’s lender to ensure everything with the loan is on track.
 This also allows escrow to be aware of any issues that may arise to prevent the closing of escrow.

-They prepare the Final Closing Statement for the buyer and seller.
-This is an accounting of funds made to the seller (seller’s statement has proceeds amount) and to the buyer (buyer’s costs and credits).
-This is prepared before escrow formally closes escrow or funds the loan.
+They prepare the final closing/settlement statements for the buyer and seller.
+This is an accounting of funds to the seller (including proceeds) and to the buyer (costs and credits).
+This is prepared before the transaction formally closes and the closing funds are distributed.

 Escrow is an excellent resource for both you and your client.
-All you have to do is reach out to your escrow officer and they can let you know everything they can do for you.
+All you have to do is reach out to your escrow officer (or closing/settlement contact) and they can let you know everything they can do for you.

 Final Thoughts on Escrow in Real Estate

 As you can see, escrow is a vital part of the real estate process.
 Because they are a neutral third party, you can be assured that everything is on the up and up in the transaction.
-Escrow makes sure that everything in the contract is honored and frees up the real estate to do what they do best.
-Getting more deals!
+Escrow makes sure that everything in the contract is honored and frees up the real estate agent to do what they do best: getting more deals!

 Enroll NowGraphic showing discount are available for US Realty Training's real estate post-licensing courses.